 Under our Corporate Governance Guidelines, the roles of Chairperson and CEO may be combined or separate, depending on the Board's periodic evaluation of the composition of the Board and the Company's leadership needs.
 The Company's current Board leadership structure separates the roles of Chairperson and CEO.
-The Board believes this structure is critical to our success given the responsibilities of our CEO, and that our Chairperson's extensive public company board and executive leadership experience provides an invaluable resource for our CEO and other members of the executive management team.
+The Board believes this structure currently serves the interests of Arconic and our shareholders because it enables us to draw upon the skills and experiences of both our Chairperson and our CEO.
+Our CEO's extensive operational and management experience and depth of understanding of our business enable him to focus on overseeing Arconic's day-to-day operations and long-term strategic planning.
+Our CEO's experience and understanding of our business is complemented by our Chairperson's extensive public company board and executive leadership experience.
+Our Chairperson's experience allows him to advise as to the structure and leadership of the Board and its committees, including drawing on relevant director experience in critical areas of oversight, and provides an invaluable resource for our CEO and other members of the executive management team.